-PGI is a leading organization addressing pressing needs for change with pragmatic solutions to one of our planet's most troubling problems — modern agriculture — and its extraordinary influence on our climate, the beauty and diversity of the natural world, and animals.
+PGI is a leading organization addressing pressing needs for change to one of our planet's most troubling problems — modern agriculture — and its extraordinary influence on our climate, the beauty and diversity of the natural world, and animals.

 Project Countries: Mozambique and Canada, with plans to expand into South and Southeast Asia.